krisrs1128/info-uncertainty/_posts/2023-10-10-mediation-software.md

 ## Discussion

-An alternative view of this discussion is that software principles can inspire meta-algorithms.
-Really, creating meta-algorithms is analogous to functional programming -- when we use [boosting](https://projecteuclid.org/journals/annals-of-statistics/volume-29/issue-5/Greedy-function-approximation-A-gradient-boosting-machine/10.1214/aos/1013203451.full) or [conformal inference](https://people.eecs.berkeley.edu/~angelopoulos/publications/downloads/gentle_intro_conformal_dfuq.pdf), we have to first provide a base learning algorithm as input.
+An alternative view of this discussion is that software principles can inspire meta-algorithms -- there is a direct analogy between functional programming and higher-level statistical algorithms.
+This is far from a new idea in statistics.
+For example, when we use
+[boosting](https://projecteuclid.org/journals/annals-of-statistics/volume-29/issue-5/Greedy-function-approximation-A-gradient-boosting-machine/10.1214/aos/1013203451.full)
+or [conformal inference](https://people.eecs.berkeley.edu/~angelopoulos/publications/downloads/gentle_intro_conformal_dfuq.pdf),
+we have to first provide a base learning algorithm as input.
 Similarly, if we